Prateek0000007/task6_internship/README.md

 # Password Strength Evaluation

-This project is part of a Cyber Security Internship task where we evaluate the strength of various passwords using the [Password Monster](https://www.passwordmonster.com/) tool.
+This task is part of a Cyber Security Internship task where we evaluate the strength of various passwords using the [Password Monster](https://www.passwordmonster.com/) tool.

 ## 🔧 Tool Used
 **PasswordMonster.com** — A free online password strength checker that estimates time to crack passwords based on character sets and length.